 The Social Dimensions of Scientific Knowledge

 Study of the social dimensions of scientific knowledge encompasses the effects of scientific research on human life and social relations, the effects of social relations and values on scientific research, and the social aspects of inquiry itself.
 Several factors have combined to make these questions salient to contemporary philosophy of science.
 These factors include the emergence of social movements, like environmentalism and feminism, critical of mainstream science; concerns about the social effects of science-based technologies; epistemological questions made salient by big science; new trends in the history of science, especially the move away from internalist historiography; anti-normative approaches in the sociology of science; turns in philosophy to naturalism and pragmatism.
-This entry reviews the historical background to current research in this area, features of contemporary science which invite philosophical attention, the challenge to normative philosophy from social, cultural, and feminist studies of science, and the principal philosophical models of the social character of scientific knowledge.
-A concluding postscript previews developments to be covered in the next major update.
+This entry reviews the historical background to current research in this area and features of contemporary science that invite philosophical attention.

 - 1. Historical Background